-These shoreland segments shall be managed to maintain the middle and south islands as dredge material disposal sites.
+Management Objective: These shoreland segmentunits shall be managed to maintain the middle and south islands as dredge material disposal sites.
 Ultimate uses following disposal include low-intensity recreational use and habitat protection.
 The islands are designated DMD sites (18[a] and 18 [b]).
 Both sites shall be protected (see Policy #20).